collective/volto-hydra/README.md

 Use netlify or similar and make your frontend public.
 Ensure you have correctly set the CORS headers to allow access by the hydra editor.
-How to do this will depend on how your host your frontend.
+How to do this will depend on how you host your frontend.

 You can then log into https://hydra.pretagov.com and set the frontend to edit in the user settings.